 Store cookies, decorated or undecorated, at room temperature in an airtight container for up to a week.

-You can also freeze undecorated, baked cookies, if well-wrapped that is, for up to three months.
+You can also freeze undecorated, baked cookies, if double-wrapped in a freezer safe container, for up to three months.

 Want to Save This Recipe?